thalisonsilva/api-golang/README.md

 - Integrating Swagger for API documentation and testing
 - Creating a modern package structure for organizing the project
 - Implementing a complete job opportunities API with endpoints for searching, creating, editing, and deleting opportunities
-- Implementing automated tests to ensure API quality
+- Implementing automated tests to ensure API quality.

-## Live Version

-You can check the documentation and perform tests to the API by visiting the live version hosted at [gopportunities.excalidevs.com](https://gopportunities.excalidevs.com/swagger/index.html).

 ## Installation: